pubnub/pubnub-mcp-server/resources/sdk_docs/python_storage-and-playback.md

 ## Message counts

-Requires Message Persistence.
+##### Requires Message Persistence

-Returns the number of messages published since the given timetoken(s).
-Only messages from the last 30 days are counted (even with unlimited retention).
+Counts messages with timetokens >= each provided value.
+With Unlimited retention, only the last 30 days are counted.

 ### Method(s)